Safeguarding of Industries Act 1921

 The Safeguarding of Industries Act 1921 (11 & 12 Geo.
 5. c.
-47) was an Act passed by the British Parliament which safeguarded certain key industries.
+47) was an act of the Parliament of the United Kingdom which safeguarded certain key industries.

-Part I of the Act put a five-year duty of 33.3% ad valorem on nine categories of items (including optical glass, laboratory porcelain, hosiery latch needles, metallic tungsten, synthetic chemicals) that were perceived as being essential to British success in the Great War.
+Part I of the act put a five-year duty of 33.3% ad valorem on nine categories of items (including optical glass, laboratory porcelain, hosiery latch needles, metallic tungsten, synthetic chemicals) that were perceived as being essential to British success in the Great War.
 Part II of the Act put a similar duty on imported goods which were sold at prices below the cost of production (dumping) or at prices lower than the prices of similar goods profitably made in Britain, due to depreciating currencies of the imported goods' country of origin.
 In the House of Commons 142 voted for its third reading, which was passed by 178 votes to 56.

+Subsequent developments

+In section 14, the definition of " prescribed " was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5), which came into force on 18 December 1953.